Israel coalition agrees to dissolve, hold new elections

 Bennett has struggled to keep his unruly coalition of eight parties together since it took office one year ago, and defections have left the crumbling alliance without a majority in parliament for over two months.

 Bennett and his main coalition partner, Yair Lapid, decided to present a vote to dissolve parliament in the coming days, Bennett’s office said.
-Lapid is then to serve as caretakever prime minister.
+Lapid is then to serve as caretaker prime minister.

-The election, expected in October or November, would be Israel’s fifth in three years.
+Bennett formed the eight-party coalition in June 2021 after four successive inconclusive elections.
+It included a diverse array of parties, from dovish factions that support an end to Israel’s occupation of lands captured in 1967, to hardline parties that oppose Palestinian independence.
+It made history by becoming the first Israeli coalition government to include an Arab party.

+The alliance made a series of accomplishments, including passing the first national budget in several years and navigating a pair of coronavirus outbreaks without imposing any lockdowns.

+But eventually it unraveled, in large part because several members of Bennett’s hard-line party objected to what they felt were compromises made by him to keep the coalition afloat and his perceived moderation.

+The dissolution threatened to overshadow a visit scheduled next month by President Joe Biden.
+Israeli media quoted Biden’s ambassador, Tom Nides, as saying the visit would take place as planned.

-The vote could set the stage for a return to power by longtime Prime Minister Benjamin Netanyahu, who is now the opposition leader.
+The election could also set the stage for a return to power by longtime Prime Minister Benjamin Netanyahu, who is now the opposition leader.

 Israel held four inconclusive elections between 2019 and 2021 that were largely referendums about Netanyahu’s ability to rule while on trial for corruption.
 Netanyahu denies wrongdoing.